-HEO 178: CDL Written, Entry Level Operation and Unrestricted Test Preparation tests of the State of Alaska Commercial Driver's License.
-During this period, students will receive training in basic shifting and backing procedures of a Class 8 Tractor/Trailer combination or straight vehicles; vehicle inspection procedures; and coupling and uncoupling procedures (where applicable).
-Applicants should have prior behindthe-wheel experience in the type of vehicle they choose to operate.
+HEO 178: CDL Written, Entry Level Operation and Unrestricted Test Preparation

+This course includes preparation for all written and driving tests of the State of Alaska Commercial Driver's License.
+During this period, students will receive training in basic shifting and backing procedures of a Class 8 Tractor/ Trailer combination or straight vehicles; vehicle inspection procedures; and coupling and uncoupling procedures (where applicable).
+Applicants should have prior behind-the-wheel experience in the type of vehicle they choose to operate.
 This course will also prepare students to test with an Alaska State Department of Motor Vehicles Examiner, in order to receive their unrestricted Commercial Driver's License.
 Students will drive a Class 8 Tractor/Trailer combination or straight vehicles in a variety of road and traffic situations including multi-lane highways, traffic lights, etc. All aspects of the state exam will be reviewed with students to ensure competency.
 Areas covered will include driving, backing, and vehicle inspection.